Tver: Public transit

 There is a local bus station that interconnects Tver with minor towns of Tver Oblast, neighbouring oblasts, and Moscow.

-Local public transit consists of trolleybuses, trams, buses, and marshrutkas (routed taxis).
+Local public transit consists of trolleybuses, buses, and marshrutkas (routed taxis).
 The latter two have taken priority during recent years.

-In November 2018, the tram traffic in Tver was completely stopped.
+In the past, trams carried passengers in Tver, however, in November 2018, the tram traffic in Tver was completely stopped.
 On August 7, 2019, all car drivers, as well as track fitters and support staff of the trams, left by "mutual agreement".
 At the same time, the dismantling of the contact network and the tracks along the last existing route began.
 The city administration said that it was necessary to completely repair the roadbed.

 In recent years, there has been a tendency to reduce the route network of trolley buses.
 During the first quarter of 2020, local authorities plan to introduce a new transport model, which implies the elimination of trolleybus traffic and the duplication of its routes with buses.
 From April 14, 2020, the last of the existing trolleybus routes (No. 2) was replaced by a bus route 42 on which diesel buses now operate.

 Air

-There are two airfields within the city: Migalovo military air base and Zmeyovo airport; although the nearest airport with regular scheduled commercial service is Sheremetyevo airport in Moscow.
+There are two airfields within the city: Migalovo military air base and Zmeyovo airport;

+although the nearest airport with regular scheduled commercial service is Sheremetyevo airport in Moscow.